Racing in the Street: Themes and interpretations

-William Gibson, "noir prophet" of the cyberpunk subgenre of science fiction, said in 2010 that "Racing in the Streets" had everything to do with the hacker Bobby Quine from Gibson's 1982 short story "Burning Chrome" and what he did for a living.
+Science fiction writer William Gibson said in 2010 that "Racing in the Streets" had everything to do with the hacker Bobby Quine from Gibson's 1982 short story "Burning Chrome" and what he did for a living.

 Springsteen biographer Dave Marsh has called the song "the line of demarcation separating casual Springsteen fans from the fanatics," with the former considering it yet another sign of Springsteen's car metaphor obsession taken to an extreme, while the latter consider it "maybe the best thing Springsteen has to give."
 Detractors have also referred to the song as plodding, especially in comparison to the dynamicism of the prior Born to Run album.
-In any case, the people in "Racing in the Street" are part of the central thematic development of Springsteen's cast of characters from Born to Run to Nebraska and beyond.
+The people in "Racing in the Street" are part of the central thematic development of Springsteen's cast of characters from Born to Run to Nebraska and beyond.

 Springsteen has called "Racing in the Street" one of his favorite songs.
 The song has been highly praised by other artists, including Bob Dylan and Joe Strummer.
-It was disc jockey Richard Neer's favorite Springsteen song, and when famed New York station WNEW-FM finally gave up on its rock format in 1999, "Racing in the Street" was the last song Neer played.
+It was disc jockey Richard Neer's favorite Springsteen song, and when New York station WNEW-FM finally gave up on its rock format in 1999, "Racing in the Street" was the last song Neer played.